 (Rules for children's behavior should be simple, positive, and child-friendly.
 How will the rules be posted and reviewed with the children for further reinforcement?)

 Define Means of Identifying the Supervisor

-(Will the supervisors wear brightly colored clothing or vests?)
+(Will the supervisors wear brightly colored clothing or vests to be easily identified?)

 Define the Communication System